robcarver17/skipperman/docs/technical/installation.md

 # Installation - local

-Once all installed you can run a local instance with (linux command line):
+Once all installed you can run a local instance with (assuming a Linux command line):

 ```
 cd skipperman